mjdominus/util/README.md

 line that explains what the columns mean.
 It also omits itself and its own `ps` from the output.

+`randword` selects a random line from its input, by default a dictionary file.
+With `-n` it selects more than one line.
+The outputs are selected equiprobably, and the input is not stored in memory.

 `runN` runs a command repeatedly with different arguments, by default on process at a time, but the `-n N` option tells it to run up to _N_ jobs in parallel.
 [This version, by Aaron